ValeRT24/ValeRT24/README.md

 ---

-# 🧠 About
+# 🧠 About Me

-Computer Science Engineer from **UNAM** focused on building **software systems that simplify complex processes through automation and scalable architecture**.
+I am **Valeria Reyes Tapia**, a Computer Science Engineer from **UNAM**, specialized in **designing, developing, and optimizing software systems** that transform complex workflows into **efficient digital solutions**.

-My work usually combines:
+My experience spans:

-⚙️ automation systems
+⚙️ Automation of business and operational processes
-🌐 web platforms
+🌐 Full-stack web platforms, with user-centered interfaces
-🏗 infrastructure engineering
+🏗 Infrastructure engineering and cloud deployment
-🔐 networking and system security
+🔐 Security, networking, and system hardening

-I enjoy designing **digital systems that transform manual workflows into efficient automated solutions**.
+I enjoy **bridging the gap between manual processes and automated, scalable digital systems**, ensuring reliability and performance across every layer.

 ---